VitorTenor/music-streamer-api/README.md

 - Download of preloaded music and images.
 - Music playback through specific endpoints.
 - Security with token-based authentication through Spring Security.
-- PostgreSQL database with automatic migration management and versioning using Flyway.
+- MariaDB database with automatic migration management and versioning using Flyway.

 ## Contributions